studienkollegBank Account in Germany for Students: Complete Guide 2026

 As a Studienkolleg student, your work options are limited by your visa:

 Yes — at public (staatliche) Studienkollegs, tuition is genuinely free.
 You only pay the Semesterbeitrag of roughly 62-449 EUR per semester.
-This is the same fee that all university students in Germany pay, and it covers student services and usually a transport ticket.
-However, you still need to fund your living expenses (rent, food, insurance), which typically cost 850-1,200 EUR per month.
+This is the same fee that all university students in Germany pay, and it covers student services and a transport ticket.
+However, you still need to fund your living expenses (rent, food, insurance), which cost 850-1,200 EUR per month.

 For a public Studienkolleg, plan for a total budget of roughly 13,000-17,000 EUR for the year, including living expenses.
 For a private Studienkolleg, add 4,360-21,500 EUR in tuition on top of that.
 You also need 11,904 EUR in a Sperrkonto, but this money covers your monthly living expenses — it is not an additional cost.